laanp/NMS-Util/README.md

                       as deleting curves and associated constraints, while leaving objects intact

 Object Along Curve –  Enhanced Duplicate Object Along Curve module that gives you more control
-                      over orientation of the object, spacing along the curve, and adjustments on the fly.
+                      over orientation of the object, spacing along the curve, and adjustments on the fly.\
 		      Merged the Curve Creator into this module that gives you ability to add preset curves, as well as deleting curves and associated constraints, while leaving objects intact.

-Connections 		- Module that helps to manage all types of lines and connectors, including:
+Connections 		- Module that helps to manage all types of lines and connectors, including:\
-						o	Connect multiple selected objects with any type of line & point connection o	Add connector points to multiple objects o	Intelligent “Snap Next” button
+                            - Connect multiple selected objects with any type of line & point connection\
+                            - Add connector points to multiple objects\
+                            - Intelligent “Snap Next” button\
-						o	Isolate and select only lines or points within your selection or the entire scene o	Delete lines only, or all connection points+lines within your selection or the entire scene o	Delete all unconnected points
+                            - Isolate and select only lines or points within your selection or the entire scene\
+                            - Delete lines only, or all connection points+lines within your selection or the entire scene\
+                            - Delete all unconnected points\
-						o	Clean up orphan connectors or lines in the scene
+                            - Clean up orphan connectors or lines in the scene\